microprediction/manifoldbot/ALTERNATIVES.md

 - GUI-first design for strategy configuration, live monitoring, and experimentation
 - Designed for extensibility beyond a single creator (default: MikhailTal)

+**Best for:**
-Best for: Users who want a flexible, GUI-driven Manifold bot that blends traditional ML with optional local or API-based LLM reasoning.
+Users who want a flexible, GUI-driven Manifold bot that blends traditional machine learning
+with optional local or API-based LLM reasoning.

 ---